 5. Diverse job opportunities

 Bulgaria is a cheap country to do business.
 Because of this, many international companies choose to establish their headquarters or open offices in Bulgaria for cost reduction.
-This provides locals and foreigners with specialised skills and experience with new job opportunities and career paths for growth.
+This provides locals and foreigners with specialized skills and experience with new job opportunities and career paths for growth.

 The cons of living in Sofia